RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/43-JHN.md

 <sup>9</sup> Immediately, the man was made well, and took up his mat and walked.
 Now that day was a Sabbath.
 <sup>10</sup> So the Jews said to him who was cured, “It is the Sabbath.
 It is not lawful for you to carry the mat.”

-<sup>11</sup> He answered them, “He who made me well said to me, ‘Take up your mat and walk.’ ”
+<sup>11</sup> He answered them, “He who made me well said to me, ‘Take up your mat and walk.’”

 <sup>12</sup> Then they asked him, “Who is the man who said to you, ‘Take up your mat and walk’?”